kristinbranson/notes/LLMCheatSheet.md

 ### Encoder blocks

-An encoder block consist of the following stacked layers:
+An encoder block inputs a sequence (derived from the word tokens and their position embedding) and consists of the following stacked layers:
 * Multi-headed self-attention layer. $3A$ matrices of size $H \times (H/A+1)$.
 Number of parameters: $3 A H (H/A + 1) = 3(H^2 + AH)$.
 * Concatenation then projection.
 One matrix of size $H \times H$.
 Number of parameters: $H^2$.
 * Residual connection.